 TBR General Education Core and Transferability of Courses Among TBR Institutions

-Effective as of fall semester 2004, each institution in the State University and Community College System of Tennessee (the Tennessee Board of Regents System) shares a common lower-division general education core curriculum of 41 semester hours for baccalaureate degrees and the Associate of Arts and the Associate of Science degrees.
+Effective as of fall semester 2004, each institution in the College System of Tennessee and the Tennessee Locally Governed Institutions share a common lower-division general education core curriculum of 41 credit hours for baccalaureate degrees and the Associate of Arts, Associate of Fine Arts, Associate of Science and the Associate of Science in Teaching degrees.
 “Lower-division” means freshman and sophomore courses.
 The courses composing the general education curriculum are contained within the following subject categories:

 Baccalaureate degrees and Associate of Arts and Associate of Science degrees*:

 *Modern language courses are an additional requirement for the Associate of Arts (A.A.) degree.
 The Associate of Arts degree requires proficiency in a modern language equivalent to completion of one year of college-level work.

 ** Six hours of English composition and 3 hours in English oral presentational communication are required.